The mention-density model: how AI search actually cites mid-market e-commerce brands

 LLMs do not agree on which mid-market brand to cite

-We asked four LLMs the same query - “best wireless headphones under $300” - and got four different shortlists.
+We asked four LLMs the same query - "best wireless headphones under $300" - and got four different shortlists.
 ChatGPT cited House of Marley.
 Gemini cited Marshall.
 Perplexity cited Nothing.
 Claude cited none.
 Five of the eight brands tested got zero citations.
-The three that did get cited were each cited by exactly one model, with zero overlap.
+The three that did were each cited by exactly one model, zero overlap.

 Sentiment drops 10–15 percentage points on trust queries even when SOV is 100 percent